Audit event streaming (ULTIMATE)

 NOTE:

 GitLab can stream a single event more than once to the same destination.
-Use the id
+Use the id key in the payload to deduplicate incoming data.

 Add a new event streaming destination